 No. The license to practice acupuncture is the same for graduates of both the MSTCM and DACM programs.

 If you are a current student in a master’s degree program in Chinese medicine and have completed nearly 50% or more of your master’s program, you should complete your master’s program.
 You can then enroll in ACTCM’s postgraduate doctoral completion program (the DACMCP).
 If you have completed less than two years of training in your master’s program, then transferring into the DACM program may be an option for you.
-Please contact the Admissions office for details (email@example.com).
+Please contact the Admissions office for details at email@example.com.

-The Accreditation Standard for the First Professional Doctorate in Acupuncture and/or Oriental Medicine from ACAOM states: “The FPD program must ensure that transfer (or ‘advanced standing’) students take at least two academic years in residence before receiving the FPD degree.”
+The Accreditation Standard for the First Professional Doctorate in Acupuncture and/or Chinese Medicine from ACAHM states: “The FPD program must ensure that transfer (or ‘advanced standing’) students take at least two academic years in residence before receiving the FPD degree.”
 This means that if you have less than two years remaining in your first professional degree program and transfer into the first professional doctorate, you may be required to repeat curriculum that you had previously covered in your master’s program.

 In order to ensure that DACM graduates will be eligible to practice in California and many places throughout the country, including some states that do not yet recognize the first professional doctoral degree, students will receive an articulated degree.
 This means that they will be conferred both the DACM and a Master of Science in Traditional Chinese Medicine (MSTCM) degree concurrently at graduation after completing the degree requirements for the DACM program.
 Please see the State Licensure Requirement Disclosure page for more information on practicing outside of California with a degree form ACTCM.